The Advanced Train Management System (ATMS) is a communications-based train control system that will replace line-side signalling, allowing:

 - reduced maintenance costs for signalling equipment.

-There is in-principle agreement to adopt ATMS to be inter-operable with the Electronic Train Control System being implemented in some commuter networks.
+There is in-principle agreement to adapt ATMS to be inter-operable with the Digital Train Control System being implemented in some commuter networks.